-Director

-Since 1998, Conrad has held a number of senior legal and commercial roles in Imperial Brands and was appointed Corporate Development Director in 2010.
-Conrad has played a key role in a number of significant transactions over the years, including the acquisition of Altadis, Commonwealth Brands, assets purchased by Imperial as part of the Reynolds American takeover of Lorillard and Nerudia.
-He has led Imperial Brands' investigation, analysis and entry into the legal cannabis sector and is currently leading a major divestment program for Imperial Brands, which will realize proceeds of up to £2 billion.
+Conrad is the Corporate Development Director at Modulaire Group, based in London, UK.
+Previously, Conrad held a number of senior legal and commercial roles in Imperial Brands over 20+ years and most recently acted as Imperial's Corporate Development Director from 2010 to 2021.
+Conrad played a leading role in most of Imperial's significant transactions over the years, including the acquisition of Altadis, Commonwealth Brands, assets purchased by Imperial as part of the Reynolds American takeover of Lorillard and Nerudia.
+He led Imperial's long term strategy work and as part of that, Imperial Brands' investigation, analysis, and entry into the legal cannabis sector.
+Prior to his decision to leave Imperial Brands he led the £1bn sale of Imperial Brands' premium cigars business.